 Directing that the charge against the person be dismissed (Section 10(1)(a)).

-Discharging the person on the condition that that person enter into a good behaviour bond not exceeding two years (Section 10(1)(b)).
+Discharging the person on the condition that that person enter into a conditional release order not exceeding two years (Section 9).

 The 3 Orders listed above provide the Criminal Court with alternatives to recording a conviction, including the option (1) to dismiss the finding of guilt outright.

-Section 10(1)(b) allows the Court to dismiss the charge and not record a conviction, provided that you enter into a bond to be of good behaviour not exceeding two years.
+Section 10(1)(b) allows the Court to dismiss the charge and not record a conviction, provided that you enter into a conditional release order under Section 9 to be of good behaviour not exceeding two years.
 Whilst discharging you, the conviction remains temporarily on your record for the duration of the bond.
 Therefore if you are seeking employment or travelling, and require no convictions to be recorded, you will require a dismissal under Section 10(1)(a).

 What factors will the Criminal Court consider?

-In deciding whether to make an Order in Section 10, Courts in NSW have to consider the following factors:
+In deciding whether to make an Order under Section 10, Courts in NSW have to consider the following factors:

 The person’s age, previous criminal record, character, health and their mental condition.